'Take our lives seriously,' Michelle Obama pleads as she rallies for Kamala Harris in Michigan

 Trump brushed off Harris' attempt to harness star power for her campaign.

-“Kamala is at a dance party with Beyoncé,” the former president said Friday in Traverse City, Michigan.
-Trump, the Republican nominee for president, is scheduled to hold a rally in Novi, a suburb of Detroit, on Saturday before a later event in State College, Pennsylvania.
+"Kamala is at a dance party with Beyoncé," the former president said Friday in Traverse City, Michigan.
+Trump held a rally in Novi, a suburb of Detroit, on Saturday before a later event in State College, Pennsylvania.

 Saturday is the first day that early in-person voting became available across Michigan.
 More than 1.4 million ballots have already been submitted, representing 20% of registered voters.